ThemeBurn/OpenCart-Enhanced-Edition/README.md

 ## Overview

 OpenCart Enhanced Edition (OCEE) is a fork  of the [OpenCart](https://github.com/opencart/opencart) project.
-It aims to keep maximum compatibility by following four main principles:
+It aims to keep maximum compatibility by adhering to the following principles:
  - All [official OpenCart commits](https://github.com/opencart/opencart/commits/master) are merged
  - Direct changing of OpenCart core files is allowed for bug fixes only.
 It should happen in a most compatible (even if verbose) way
  - New features that change core files are implemented with ocmods